erykwalczak/PRArulebook/README.md

 Any use of this package with the PRA Rulebook must comply with the PRA Rulebook’s [Terms of Use](http://www.prarulebook.co.uk/terms-of-use).
-These include restrictions on using content from the PRA Rulebook for commercial purposes without obtaining a licence from the PRA.
+These include, but are not limited to, restrictions on using content from the PRA Rulebook for commercial purposes without obtaining a licence from the PRA.

 ## Installation